wormhole-foundation/wormhole/whitepapers/0017_delegated_guardian_sets.md

 ### Trust Model

-The delegate observation mechanism introduces a new trust boundary: Canonical Guardians are trusting that the Delegated Guardians are faithfully reporting on-chain events.
-The trust conferred on delegate observations is bounded in two ways.
-First, Delegated Guardians may be members of the Canonical Guardian Set but are not required to be; Canonical Guardians verify delegate observations against the delegated guardian configuration stored in the `WormholeDelegatedGuardians` contract.
+The delegate observation mechanism introduces a new trust boundary: Canonical Guardians trust that Delegated Guardians are faithfully reporting on-chain events.
+This trust is bounded in two ways.
+First, Canonical Guardians verify delegate observations against the delegated guardian configuration stored in the `WormholeDelegatedGuardians` contract.
 Second, a configurable delegate threshold of Delegated Guardians must agree on an observation before Canonical Guardians act on it, preventing a single Delegated Guardian from unilaterally influencing Canonical Guardian behavior.

-A critical property of this design is that Canonical Guardians must wait for delegate quorum to be reached before publishing their own observations.
+A critical property of this design is that Canonical Guardians must wait for delegate quorum before publishing their own observations.
 Consider a delegated guardian set of N Guardians with a delegate threshold of ⌈2/3 × N⌉: if Canonical Guardians were to sign and broadcast observations without first waiting for delegate quorum, a small number of colluding Delegated Guardians could produce fraudulent observations that Canonical Guardians would then co-sign, resulting in a valid 13/19 VAA whose effective security is far below the intended delegate threshold.
 By requiring delegate quorum first, the security of the final VAA is bounded by the delegate threshold rather than the number of colluding Delegated Guardians.

 The final VAA still requires a supermajority of the full Guardian Set (Delegated + Canonical), preserving the end-to-end security guarantees of the protocol.